John Pitcairn

 Major John Pitcairn (28 December 1722 – 17 June 1775) was a British military officer.
-Born in Dysart, Fife, he enlisted in the Chatham Marine Division of the British Naval Service at the age of 23.
-He served in North America during the French and Indian War and the American Revolutionary War.
-Arriving in Boston in 1774 with the rank of major, he fought in the 1775 battles of Lexington and Concord during the outbreak of the American War of Independence.
+Born in Dysart, Fife, he enlisted in a marine regiment of the British Army in 1745 during the War of the Austrian Succession and joined His Majesty's Marine Forces when it was raised in 1755.
+Pitcairn served in North America during the French and Indian War before being sent to Boston in 1774 at the rank of major.
+He fought in the 1775 Battles of Lexington and Concord which sparked the American War of Independence.
 Two months later in June, Pitcairn was killed in action during the Battle of Bunker Hill.
 Respected by both his men and his American opponents, he was buried at Boston's Old North Church.
 At the time of his death Pitcairn was serving alongside his son Thomas, also a marine officer in the same division, who helped to carry his mortally wounded father from the battlefield.

-Early life and education
+Early life and military service

 Pitcairn was born in 1722 in Dysart, a port town in Fife, Scotland.
-His parents were the Reverend David Pitcairn and Katherine (Hamilton) Pitcairn.
-An older brother, William, later became a famed botanist and served as president of the Royal College of Physicians.

-John Pitcairn entered the Marines when he was twenty-three, was commissioned as a lieutenant in 1746, served in Canada during the French and Indian War as a captain, and was promoted to major in 1771.
-In 1774 he arrived in Boston, Massachusetts, in command of 600 Marines assigned to support the royal governor, General Thomas Gage, in the increasingly resistive colony.
+His parents were the clergyman David Pitcairn and his wife Katherine.
+One of Pitcairn's older brothers William later became a famed botanist and served as president of the Royal College of Physicians.
+In 1745 Pitcairn enlisted in the British Army's 50th Regiment of Foot (also designated as the 7th Marines) during the War of the Austrian Succession.
+Promoted to lieutenant in 1746, he joined His Majesty's Marine Forces when it was raised in April 1755 and as a member of the Chatham Division served in North America during the French and Indian War at the rank of captain.
+In 1771 Pitcairn was promoted to major and three years later was sent to Boston, Massachusetts in command of 600 marines assigned to support the royal governor, General Thomas Gage, in the increasingly resistive colony.